uchicago-cs/cmsc22000/website/content/labs/lab1.md

 ## Exercises

 If you've completed all the steps described above, congratulations, you've already earned 40 points (out of 100) in this lab!
 Make sure you remember to `git push` so the grader can verify you completed all the above tasks.
-If you're still working on the above tasks, please note that they will be graded as follows:
+If you're still working on the above tasks, don't worry: nothing is due at the end of this lab.
+Please note that the above tasks will be graded as follows:

 * **Task 1**: 10 points for the `Updated test.txt` commit
 * **Task 2**: 5 points for the `Lab 1 updates` commit